Western Slope Remains Dry As Denver Ends Third Consecutive Month Of Wet, Cool Weather

 DENVER (CBS4) – You can draw a line down the middle of Colorado when it comes to talking about the drought.
 To the left conditions remain very serious with widespread extreme to exceptional drought.
 The old saying “pray for rain” is a part of daily life.

+READ MORE: Jonathan Perez Arrested In Eagle County After Traffic Stop Yields Suspected Fentanyl Pills

-Meanwhile to the right of that line conditions have gradually improved since February after three consecutive months of cooler and wetter than normal weather for many locations, including Denver.
+Meanwhile to the right of that line we’re not out of the woods just yet, but for many locations, conditions have gradually improved since February after three consecutive months of cooler and wetter than normal weather.
 The last time Denver saw three months in a row with above normal precipitation was May, June and July of 2019.

-DENVER STATS SINCE FEBRUARYREAD MORE: Child Tax Credit: How Much Money Will Parents Receive Each Month?
+DENVER STATS SINCE FEBRUARYREAD MORE: COVID In Colorado: Testing Down, Demand Decreases As Focus Shifts To Vaccination

 - February’s average temperature was 7.1° below normal, precipitation was 0.43″ above normal